vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

 $ sudo docker run --rm -ti -v "/dev/bus/usb:/dev/bus/usb" -v "$(realpath .):/app" --privileged ledger-app-builder:latest
 ```

-(Do you need to exit the image before make load and delete ?)
+Then:
+1. Plug and unlock the Nano S.

-Move to the root of the application file and use `make load` to load the app to the Nano S and `make delete` to delete it.
+3. Use `make load` to load the app to the Nano S and `make delete` to delete it.
+3. You can exit the image, with the command `exit`.

 ### If you are a Windows or a Mac user

-To load your application, use `ledgerblue`, a package that contains Python tools to communicate with Ledger devices and manage applications life cycle.
+Once you compiled your application with the container image, to load your application, you will need `ledgerblue`. `ledgerblue` is a package that contains Python tools to communicate with Ledger devices and manage applications life cycle.
 It is recommended to install this package in a Virtual Environment in your native environment (not a Docker image) to avoid hidapi issues.

 #### Install the package